gruelbox/orko-wiki/Roadmap.md

  - [bitfinex] Fixed NPE exceptions and blocked updates when there are stop-limit orders on the exchange (XChange)
  - [bitfinex] Fixed NPE fetching currency metadata [#362]

+**Security:**

+ - Fixed security advisory in dropwizard-https-redirect caused by logging on untrusted user-supplied data.

 **Developer quality-of-life:**

  - Dependency updates